SPowell82/Automatic-Question-Generator-/README.md

 # Updates:

 There are several improvements to be made.
-For example, the process of randomly selecting a searchTerm of URL/link from an array is pseudorandom as it uses the python random libray.
+For example, the process of randomly selecting a searchTerm or URL/link from an array is pseudorandom as it uses the python random libray.
 A better approach would be to use the 'secrets' libray:

 -- from secrets import randbelow